infinityworks/snow-cannon/README.md

     echo "SNOWFLAKE_USER=USER1\nSNOWFLAKE_PASSWORD=TheresNeverTooMuchData" > ~/.snowflake/credentials

+The file's contents should look like the following:

+    SNOWFLAKE_USER=USER1
+    SNOWFLAKE_PASSWORD=TheresNeverTooMuchData

+Note: There should be no new line character after `SNOWFLAKE_PASSWORD`, or any white space.

 Once this file has been created, run the following to set your env vars:

     eval $(./credentials.sh)